ccc

 • fluid output (urination)

-When your cat comes home from a session on IV in hospital, don't expect him/her to bounce back immediately.
-Most cats are exhausted - if you've ever been in hospital, you'll know how hard it can be to sleep well there - so fatigue and lethargy are normal.
-Your cat will probably not drink much either - s/he will be well hydrated from the IV fluid.
+When your cat comes home from a session on IV fluids in hospital, don't expect him/her to bounce back immediately.
+Most cats are exhausted — if you've ever been in hospital, you'll know how hard it can be to sleep well there — so fatigue and lethargy are normal.
+Your cat will probably not drink much either, because s/he will be well hydrated from the IV fluids.
 Many cats hide, which indicates they are not feeling 100%.
 Give them time.
 Most cats need a few days at home convalescing before they begin to act better.
-Appetite may take some time to return, or your cat may need a little help in this department, perhaps treatment for stomach acid or an appetite stimulant.
+Appetite may take some time to return, or your cat may need a little help in this department, perhaps treatment for nausea and, if that is not sufficient, possibly an appetite stimulant.

 Most CKD cats who have been on IV fluids will need sub-Q fluids at home if they are to avoid crashing again.
-You probably won't need to start sub-Qs as soon as you return home because your cat will be nicely hydrated from the IV fluids.
-You will probably need to start sub-Qs a couple of days after returning home.
+You probably won't need to start sub-Qs as soon as you return home because your cat will be nicely hydrated from the IV fluids but you will probably need to start them a couple of days after returning home.
 Bring a few basic supplies home from the vet, and then check Obtaining Supplies Cheaply to find sources for obtaining the supplies you need more cheaply.

-If your vet believes IV is the best treatment for your cat, you should give it very serious consideration - it really can be lifesaving.
+If your vet believes IV fluid therapy is the best treatment for your cat, you should give it very serious consideration - it really can be lifesaving.

 Top of Page